cambridge-cares/TheWorldAvatar/Agents/ESPHomeUpdateAgent/README.md

 Examples for the structure of the mapping folder and file can be found in the `mapping` folder within the `config` folder.

-### Building the ThingsBoard Agent
+### Building the ESPHome Update Agent
-The ThingsBoard Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
+The ESPHome Update Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
 You'll need to provide  your credentials in single-word text files located like this:
 ```
 ./credentials/